cdktf/cdktf-provider-cloudflare/docs/zeroTrustAccessServiceToken.csharp.md

 - *Type:* string

-The account identifier to target for the resource.
-Conflicts with `zone_id`.
+The Account ID to use for this endpoint.
+Mutually exclusive with the Zone ID.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_access_service_token#account_id ZeroTrustAccessServiceToken#account_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_access_service_token#account_id ZeroTrustAccessServiceToken#account_id}

 ---